-Remember that you will have to pay at least one month’s rent in advance together with the security deposit.
-There is little point trying to rent a home until you have saved enough to cover the costs you will incur in advance of moving in as you will inevitably fall at the first hurdle.
+Before you move in, you will have to pay a security deposit and possibly one month’s rent in advance.
+There is little point in trying to rent a home until you have saved enough to cover the costs you will incur in advance of moving in, as you will inevitably fall at the first hurdle.

 Starting your search